Wild Cat(echectical) Course

 Exploring beginnings… of ourselves, earth, mystical Christianity (and its Jewish origins) and our journey together.

-Wild Cat 2 – Fundamentals
+Wild Cat 2 – Holy Names

 Catechetical questions: ‘I believe in one God?
 Thou shalt have no other Gods but me?
 Our Mother/Father/Beloved who art in heaven, hallowed be thy name?’